gungorMetehan/DIF-Book/dataset/dataset_info.md

 # Dataset Info

 The **dataDIF** dataset was generated specifically for this book using simulation methods.
 It contains responses to 20 test items from 1,000 participants.
-Of these participants, 700 were assigned to the reference group, while the remaining 300 were assigned to the focal group.
+Of these participants, 700 were assigned to the reference group (ref), while the remaining 300 were assigned to the focal group (foc).

 The first 20 columns of the dataset (**m1–m20**) contain the dichotomous item responses (0 = incorrect, 1 = correct) of the 1,000 participants.
 The last two columns (**group1** and **group2**) indicate group membership, where **0** represents the reference group and **1** represents the focal group.